Samantha Jade: 2017–2018: Cosmetic line, touring, Best of My Love and The Magic of Christmas

-In early 2017 Jade joined the Boyzlife British and England tour.
-On 6 March 2017 Jade partnered with Models Prefer to launch her debut cosmetic line "Samantha Jade for Models Prefer".
+In early 2017, Jade joined the Boyzlife British and England tour.
+On 6 March 2017, Jade partnered with Models Prefer to launch her debut cosmetic line "Samantha Jade for Models Prefer".
 On 26 May 2017 Jade released her new single "Circles On the Water".

-On 22 February 2018 Jade announced that she will release her third studio album Best of My Love on 20 April 2018.
+On 22 February 2018, Jade announced that she will release her third studio album Best of My Love on 20 April 2018.

 In November 2018, Jade released her fourth studio album The Magic of Christmas.

-2019-Present: Love.Sick Vol. 1 EP
+2019–present: Love.Sick Volume 1 and 2

-In early 2019, Jade confirmed she is working on her fifth studio album, the album is expected to have original material.
-In September 2019, Jade released "Bounce", the lead single from the album, which is due for release in 2020.
+In early 2019, Jade confirmed she was working on her fifth studio album, expected to have original material.
+In September 2019, Jade released "Bounce", the lead single from the album.
 Discussing the album with Star Observer, she stated that "this time [around], I've asked: 'What are songs I'd listen to?' or 'What are songs that I would save or put on my Spotify or Apple Music?'
 There are a variety of songs on [the album].
 We've got some ballads, we've got some ups ... basically, it's just an array of music that I love.
 That's what we've really gone with.
 A lot of the time you chase radio and you chase a sound that's out there [but] I've gone back to what I like and that's really empowering."

 She further explained that "It's more about listening to my fanbase and myself.
 Just going, 'What do my fans like to hear from me?' and I've kind of gone back to a sound that I was inspired by.
 When I started writing when I was fifteen and moved to LA, I was writing songs because I loved Brandy and TLC and J-Lo, so it all made sense to me."
 On 31 January 2020, Jade released "In the Morning".

 In September 2020, Jade was one of the celebrity faces for Kit Kat's R U OK?
 Day social media campaign.

-Samantha Jade released her latest single "Back 2 Back" on 3 October 2020 and during a Facebook performance confirmed that an album is done.
-Samantha Jade released another single on 20 November 2020, titled "New Boy".
-However this album was scrapped in favor of a new EP and Samantha Jade left Sony Music in 2022.
+On 3 October 2020, Jade released the single "Back 2 Back", and during a Facebook performance confirmed that the album is completed.
+Jade released another single on 20 November 2020, titled "New Boy".
+The album was later scrapped in favor of a new EP.